 Radioactivity can be defined as a particle where the nuclei emit it as a result of nuclear reactivity.
 It is caused due to the inner conflict between the 2 strongest forces in nature.
 Several unstable nuclear isotopes emit radiation.
 Radioactive decay is a random process in a single atom level.
-According to quantum theory, it’s hard to predict when exactly a particular atom decay.
+According to quantum theory, it’s hard to predict exactly when a particular atom will decay.

 - Alpha Decay (Helium nucleus is emitted)